googleapis/google-api-ruby-client/examples/prediction/README.md

 First, run the google-api script to generate access and refresh tokens.
 Ex.

-# cd google-api-ruby-client
+`$ cd google-api-ruby-client`
-# ruby bin/google-api oauth-2-login --scope=https://www.googleapis.com/auth/prediction --client-id=NUMBER.apps.googleusercontent.com --client-secret=CLIENT_SECRET
+`$ ruby bin/google-api oauth-2-login --scope=https://www.googleapis.com/auth/prediction --client-id=NUMBER.apps.googleusercontent.com --client-secret=CLIENT_SECRET`

 Fill in your client-id and client-secret from the API Access page.
 You will probably have to set a redirect URI in your client ID